 1. Cuba (2004)

 I had the pleasure of visiting Cuba in November 2004.
 I went with my wife, who was from the ex-Soviet Union.
 At the start of the trip, we spent two days in Havana, staying at the Hotel Nacional.
 My ex-wife and I visited a restaurant inside someone’s house.
-We ordered quite a bit of food + drinks, which came out to around 100 euros.
-It might seem expensive, but for the amount of food that we ate, it seemed quite reasonable.
+We ordered quite a bit of food + drinks, which came out to around 100 euros (us plus two friendly guests whom we’d met not long before).
+It might seem expensive, but for the quantity of food that we ate, it proved to be quite reasonable.
 Then we traveled to Varadero, the beach resort.
 We snorkeled, then attended a refreshing swim at the renowned Saturno Cave.
 The highlights of my trip were meeting several Cubans who spoke Russian.
 My wife, Sveta, spoke with these locals, including our tour guide in Varadero.
 We met a nice young man named Alexei, who arranged our snorkeling trip, and I remarked how interesting I thought it was that he had a Russian name.
 I have nothing negative to say about the country or tourist industry, but I must say, just the other day, I had the feeling that I was monitored during my trip.
-You know how you suddenly sometimes have a feeling about something?
+Ever had a sudden intuition about something?
 Some weeks ago, I was in my room, alone, thinking about it, trying to flood my mind with some nice images from my past trips to improve my mood, and I thought about Cuba.
 For instance, during the snorkeling excursion, we were accompanied by a group that was Cuban.
-Two other interesting things that happened there, was trying their beer, Cristal, which is the sweetest beer I’ve ever tasted, on the boat on the way to the snorkeling portion of our sojourn, and, during the snorkeling, I touched a rock that didn’t immediately feel painful to the touch, but then afterwards I knew that I had been stung.
-My wife and I got to see Al Capone’s former residence in Varadero, and the beaches are gorgeous.
+Two other interesting things that happened there, was trying their beer, Cristal, which is the sweetest brew I’ve ever tasted, on the boat on the way to the snorkeling portion of our sojourn, and, during the snorkeling, I touched a beautiful-looking coral and felt a sting.
+My wife and I as well got to see Al Capone’s former residence in Varadero, and the beaches are gorgeous.
 Another thing is, the beach that we stayed at had no one, except for an older Canadian citizen sitting on a towel about 90 feet away.
 I introduced myself to him.
 He was soft-spoken, and we didn’t talk much.
 I mostly asked him about life in Canada.
 The fact that the beach was almost deserted seemed a bit strange, but I relished the moment.
 I now believe they were making sure I could be watched.
 I actually felt bad about that for the first time years later.
 I think that probably applies to some travelers even today.
 And, the older woman at the airport who checked our luggage as we were to leave the country as well as the taxi driver [the latter wished me a “a safe trip back to Puerto Rico” even though that’s not where I was headed], were super nice.
 These experiences both at the end of my trip left me with a good impression, and I’m always happy to recommend the country as a tourist destination.

 2. Vietnam (1997)

-I took a solo trip to Hanoi, Vietnam in November 1997.
-That year was the first time Americans had the chance to visit the country after two decades.
-Highlights of my trip included visiting Hoàn Kiếm Lake, in one of the most verdant and delightful parks I’ve been to around the world.
+I took a solo trip to Hanoi, Vietnam, in November 1997.
+Among the highlights included visiting Hoàn Kiếm Lake, in one of the most verdant and delightful parks I’ve been to anywhere in the world.
 Vietnamese Pho Bo is one of my favorite dishes, and I got to sample it a number of times during my trip.
 The most curious place I visited during my time was the Ho Chi Minh Mausoleum.
 To this day, I can’t believe I actually took that trip to Vietnam.
 We took a picture before or after the visit to the mausoleum with a statue of the former leader, but unfortunately, I lost it about thirteen years ago.
 My tourist guide was a woman that I met by accident.
 The month before, I called a phone number in my Lonely Planet guide for some place, but it was the wrong number and I got the woman.
 Not that I was being creepy or anything, but I pursued the conversation and we ended up agreeing to meet in the country when I arrived.
 That is a true story.

 3. Israel (2001-2002, 2003)

-I have been to Israel a number of times.
-The last time I was there was in the summer of 2006.
+I’ve visited Israel several times, most recently in the summer of 2006.
 Then before that I had volunteered at two kibbutzim in Israel, Dalia (2001) and Hanita (2002).
 At the latter, I chugged bananas to carts for about 7 or 8 hours a day (once, I think I did it for 12 hours, with breaks).
 At the former, I worked in the soap factory.
 Israel is a fascinating country and I’d always wanted to visit it.
 Some of the highlights of my trip include visiting the Sea of Galilee, in the spring of 2002.
 In 2003, I worked at a the number of odd jobs in Tel-Aviv, including at a discotech where during party time, I carried across the dance floor a bag filled with used beer bottles at a club.
 That was the first time I learned with the word ‘Piccolo’ meant.
 But, when I was explained my duties the receptionist-recruiter at the hostel I was staying at, I was given the impression, just based on the elegance of the word, that it would be easy.
 I also worked at a restaurant called “Meshuga’at,” which is Hebrew for crazy, on the famous street Ben Gavirol, assisting the cooks.
 That job wasn’t too difficult, but the hours were long.
 At a third restaurant I worked, I’ll never forget the large, succulent beef stake the owner would give us for lunch in the 2 days I worked there.
 Once, the chef at that place, whom I was working with–a foreign worker from Peru, and who spoke fluent Hebrew–asked me if I’d like to work another twelve-hour shift after I’d already put in twelve, and I said no thank you.
 I’ve seen Jerusalem, the confluence of many faiths and peoples, and it’s a quaint and charming town.
 I miss Israel and the memories of my trip there vividly stand out.

 4. Los Angeles (1996, 1997)